bhupendra441/lex-playground/README.md

 ## Configure Lex Bot with Lambda Function

- - Go back to the Lex console and choose the 'tellMeAboutAI' bot
+ - Go back to the Lex console and choose the 'tellMeAboutAI' bot.

  - Click on 'answerwithquote' intent and chose Latest in the version dropdown.
-Note, you can only edit the $LATEST version
+Note, you can only edit the $LATEST version.

  - Choose 'AWS Lambda Function' and select the 'tell_me_about_ai' function.

- - Save the intent
+ - Save the intent.

- - Choose build again
+ - Choose build again.

  - And run our test again.
 This time the output should be a quote that is returned by the Lambda function.